swiss-art-research-net/reference-data-models/README.md

 # Reference Data Models

-Repositories focused on discussions and development of the [Reference Data Models](https://docs.swissartresearch.net/instruction/).
+Repository focused on the discussions and development of the [Reference Data Models](https://docs.swissartresearch.net/).

-With the term Reference Data Models we denote a re-usable, not prescriptive, templates of common descriptors, developed by the [**S**wiss **A**rt **R**esearch **I**nfrastructure project](https://swissartresearch.net), grounded on the analysis of select sources determined to be of relevance to the entity being modelled.
+This website record and collect the Semantic Reference Data Models.
+With the term Semantic Reference Data Model (SRDM) we denote a set of data patterns (**fields**) useful for the semantic description of a specific entity type.

+Each SRDM is a collection of **field**, which are named, ided, intensionally defined, syntactically unique path from a domain node to a range node through *n* triples, representing a semantic and syntactic unique statement, intended to represent one value / data point.
+The fields are further organised into groups which compose together set of mutually relevant statement types related to the same entity type (domain node), documented for the purpose of common reuse across semantic data projects.

-Each available template is a collection of descriptors for a specific entity, and each descriptor is mapped to the [CIDOC-CRM](http://www.cidoc-crm.org) ontology.
-The aim is manifold: to provide reference implementations to be used by institutions and projects not familiar with [CIDOC-CRM](http://www.cidoc-crm.org), to create usable guidelines to generate input interfaces for born-CRM semantic data and to guide mapping processes from extant sources into the CRM conformant reference model using tools such as 3M or X3ML.
+Each **field** is mapped to the CIDOC-CRM ontology.
+The aim is manifold: to provide reference implementations to be used by institutions and projects not familiar with CIDOC-CRM, to create usable guidelines to generate input interfaces for born-CRM semantic data and to guide mapping processes from extant sources into the CRM conformant reference model using tools such as 3M.

-The Reference Data Model are produced together with [George Bruseker](https://twitter.com/GBruseker) and described these entities:
+The Semantic Reference Data Model are produced by the Swiss Art Research Infrastructure (SARI) in collaboration with [George Bruseker](https://twitter.com/GBruseker) and [Nicola Carboni](https://twitter.com/wlpbloyd) and describe the following entities:

 + [Persons](https://docs.swissartresearch.net/et/persons/)
 + [Artworks](https://docs.swissartresearch.net/et/artwork/)